valentine/docs.hackerspace.sg/docs/handbook/membership.md

 Complete the <a href="/membership/MembershipAgreement.pdf" target="_blank">membership form</a> and pass it to any member.
 You need two members to support your application.

-We accept membership payments via direct bank transfer to the HackerspaceSG Standard Chartered bank account:

-	Bank code: 9496
-	Branch code: 057
-	Account Number: 5701304090

-The account name is `Hackerspace.SG Pte.
-Ltd`. and the bank code is `scblsgsgxxx` (which is the SWIFT code).
-Once you have the right bank code the branch code of `057` should display on your internet banking interface.

-We accept PayNow for one-off payments.

-Another painless way is to use PayPal to enter into a monthly subscription.

 We reserve the right to reject membership applications for any reason.

 ___